 Short-term employee benefits are recognized as expense in the period when the economic benefits are given.
-Unpaid benefits at end of the financial reporting period are recognized as accrued expense while benefits paid in advance are recognized as prepayment to the extent that it will lead to a reduction in future payments.
-Short-term employee benefits given by the Group includes salaries and wages, life and health insurances, social security system contributions, bonuses and other non-monetary benefits.
+Unpaid benefits at the end of the accounting period are recognized as accrued expense while benefits paid in advance are recognized as prepayment to the extent that it will lead to a reduction in future payments.
+Short-term benefits given by the Group to its employees include salaries and wage, social security contributions, short-term compensated absences, bonuses and non-monetary benefits.